vermont42/Permitter/README.md

 Permitter requires a credentials file called `credentials` by default.
 This file should have a BART-parking username and password with the format `username,password`.

 Permitter can exclude holidays, vacations, and particular days of the week from purchase.
-See `exclude.xml` for how.[^1] You should modify or delete that file before running Permitter, as you probably don't want the exclusions currently in `exclude.xml`.
+See `exclude.xml` for how.
+(Though I am comfortable with JSON, I prefer the verbosity of XML.)
+You should modify or delete that file before running Permitter, as you probably don't want the exclusions currently in `exclude.xml`.

 Permitter has three optional launch arguments:
 * `credentialsFile=VALUE`: the file to get credentials from; default value: `credentials`